Denis172003/stream-deck-arduino/README.md

 Arduino UNO serves as the central processing unit, managing inputs, outputs, and communication between connected components.

 **Buttons with Displays**:
-The system includes 4 to 6 buttons, each paired with a 0.96-inch OLED display.
+The system includes 6 buttons, each paired with a 0.96-inch OLED display.
 Each display is housed in a 3D-printed case, which aligns it with the button.
 When pressed, the button sends a signal to the Arduino, which processes the action and updates the display, if required.

 **OLED Displays**:
-4 to 6 0.96-inch OLED displays are connected to the Arduino using the I2C communication protocol.
+6 0.96-inch OLED displays are connected to the Arduino using the I2C communication protocol.
 Each display shows a unique symbol or text that represents the associated button’s function.

+**Multiplexer (TCA9548A)**:
+Since the I2C protocol can only handle a limited number of devices, a multiplexer is used to expand the number of connected OLED displays.
+It allows the Arduino to control multiple displays by enabling communication with one display at a time.

+**Potentiometer**:
+A potentiometer is included to control the computer’s volume.
+It provides an analog input to the Arduino, which interprets it and sends corresponding volume control commands to the computer.

 **Breadboards**:
 Used to interconnect components without soldering.
 This setup allows for easy testing and adjustments.